sweetnightkitty/odin-battleship/README.md

 ### Placing ships on the board

-At the moment, placing ships on the game board are done manually by clicking coordinates.
-So for example when placing the battleship, which has a length of 4, the user must click 4 buttons on the gameboard in chronological horizontal, or vertical order.
+At the moment, placing ships on the board are done by dragging and dropping the ships onto the gameboard.
+So for ships can only be dragged and dropped into a horizontal position.

-When selecting buttons horizontally, they MUST BE from left to right and when selecting buttons vertically they MUST BE from top to bottom.

-Selecting buttons right to left, or bottom to top will throw an error, as well as picking buttons that are not adjacent.

-This is obviously not very user-friendly and a temporary feature.
-It will later be replaced with a drag and drop style of placement, or another user-friendly alternative.

-Also, when a ship is placed, it is still possible to click on other ships, or to press submit.
-This essentially means there is no checks in place to ensure a ship is placed correctly before another ship is selected, and no checks in place to prevent the user from continuing on in the game without placing their ships.
+Also, currently there is no logic for the computer player to place their own ships.

 **The following tasks are being addressed on the dragDropFeature branch and are in development**
-- [X] Disable other ship buttons while the current ship is being placed.
-- [X] Prevent user from submitting ships until ALL ships are placed.
-- [ ] Create modals that pop-up to explain to user how to interact with buttons.
+- [ ] Create logic that places ships on the board at random for a computer player.
-- [X] Change the method for placing ships to something user-friendly and intuititve.
+- [ ] Allow rotating of ships when drag and dropping.

 ### Announcing Sunk Ships and Game Over